 - Extremely comfortable with wide straps

-- An all-season harness made from soft, breathable mesh material
+- All-season design made from soft, breathable mesh material

 - Perfect for cats who don’t like having garments slipped over their heads